FennStatistics/Project_ReadingClubFreiburg/readme.md

 ## Description

 **Core idea**: We thought about a reading club, which will meet every 1-2 weeks.
 The idea is to read a chapter of a methodological book beforehand and discuss it together.
 If someone has time, a single person could prepare a mini summary / R code / few slides to repeat the content of the respective chapter.
-Please participate in the small survey (see below).

 ## Topics / books under investigation